 Students will be able to access the Internet through their teachers.
 Individual student accounts and electronic mail addresses may be issued to students.
-If a student already has an electronic mail address, the student may, with the permission of the supervising teacher, be permitted to use the address to send and receive mail at school.
+If a student already has an electronic mail address, the student will be permitted to use the address to send and receive mail at school.